swup/docs/src/docs/themes/themes.md

 Themes are predefined transitions to get up and running quickly.

-Technically, they are identical to plugins in how they're structured and used, but with a focus on adding required CSS and manipulating HTML if necessary.
+Technically, they are identical to plugins in how they're structured and used, but with a focus on adding any required CSS and manipulating the DOM if necessary.

 Try out the default themes here: